 There is no specific treatment for dealing with the change that being a retiree can bring.
-Depending on what you’re experiencing (grief, depression, anxiety, etc.), there are many treatment methods that can be successful – Cognitive Behaviour Therapy, Solution Focused Therapy, Mindfulness Therapy, and many more.
+Depending on what you’re experiencing (grief, depression, anxiety, etc.), there are many treatment methods that can be success.
 It depends on you and what treatment method best suits your needs and personality.
-Your therapist will work with you to determine the most effective treatment method for you.
+Your therapist will work with you to determine the most effective treatment method for your unique personality and circumstances.

 What will I get out of treatment with Insight Psychological?